 Melville also oversaw the issuance of a much-needed new charter, the Nova Erectio granted by James VI in 1577.

-While there is no doubting the impressive nature of his work, which should never be undervalued, analysis clearly shows the importance of the state, church and local official contributed to the rise in the university’s fortunes.
+While there is no doubting the impressive nature of his work, which should never be undervalued, the analysis clearly shows the importance of the state, church and local officials contributed to the rise in the university’s fortunes.

 God’s sillie vassal.”

 Despite the essential help of the king, Melville remained hostile to royal involvement, on one occasion unwisely describing the king as, God’s sillie vassal.”
-In 1606 he was imprisoned in the Tower of London for five years then banned from returning to Scotland after his release.
+In 1606 he was imprisoned in the Tower of London for five years and then banned from returning to Scotland after his release.
 He died in France in 1622.

 In 1631, work began on new university buildings on the Hight Street close to Glasgow Cathedral.
 Construction continued slowly, as money allowed.